 Endless panoramic views, gently rolling hills, flat polders and a breath-taking silence.
 The landscape where the terrible battles of the Great War were once fought are now a calm and peaceful natural paradise with limitless pleasure.
-This green region, sandwiched between the French border and the North Sea coast, is dotted with numerous picturesque villages, where you can not only discover the sad history and the silent witnesses of the First World War, but also enjoy a bite to eat and a refreshing drink at one of the many charming restaurants and taverns, often located in the most idyllic settings.
+This green region, sandwiched between the French border and the North Sea coast, is peppered with numerous picturesque villages and attractive towns, where you can not only discover the sad history and silent witnesses of the First World War, but also enjoy a bite to eat and a refreshing drink at one of the many charming restaurants and taverns, often located in the most idyllic settings.
 A joy for walkers and cyclists.
 Why not sample a Picon, the delicious borderland aperitif?
 One thing is certain; wherever you go and whatever you do, you will always be welcomed with the same Westhoek friendliness.

 Various day trips are organized from Bruges to the Westhoek.